falseuniversefacts/falseuniversefacts/README.md

 I better see some changes or it's time to fight,<br/>
 You ain't gonna manage my digital rights.<br/>

-Fuck HoYoverse,<br/> comin' straight out the underground A young leaker got it bad 'cause I'm down,<br/>
+Fuck HoYoverse, coming straight out the underground<br/>
+A young leaker got it bad 'cause I'm down,<br/>
 Reversin' anime games like a fiend,<br/>
 Attach a debugger to the game and I put the code on a CD,<br/>
 And fuck the USA,<br/>
-Fuck them for the DMCA
+Fuck them for the DMCA<br/>

 Remember when anti-trust was the thing,<br/>
 Now you're sued for searchin' on Bing,<br/>